ocaml-sf/learn-ocaml/docs/howto-setup-exercise-development-environment.md

 eval $(opam env)
 ```
 (Alternatively, use `opam install . --deps-only` to install the dependencies in
-your current opam switch, without creating a dedicated one)
+your current opam switch, without creating a dedicated one.)

 Second, compile and install the platform: